 The observed runoff volumes indicate the presence of higher permeability material within the study area, resulting in generally lower surface runoff volumes during storm events.
-The hydrogeologic characterization suggests that these areas with higher permeability tend to be located within the upper reaches of the subwatershed.
+The hydrogeologic characterization suggests that these areas with higher permeability tend to be located within the upper reaches of the subwatershed, outside of the Premier Gateway Secondary Plan area.